These unpopular opinions about food may not be what you want to hear! There are so many trends in the food space, and we’re weighing in.

 Check out her free Balance Your Plate Guide here!

-The online space gives us so many things that people take are hard fast rules.
+The online space gives us so many things that people take as hard fast rules.
 It’s overloaded with opinions, what you should and shouldn’t do.

 We have this lens into peoples lives and many think that if it’s working for the one person then it must work for all people.
 But this is far from the truth.